20 Photography Tips for Beginners

 Table of Contents

-20 Photography Tips for Beginners, you should know
+20 Photography Tips for Beginners You Should Know

 1. Camera Choice

-However, if you’re about to buy a new one, you should consider that beginner DSLRs are way better than professional SLRs used in films.
+However, if you’re about to buy a new one, you should consider that beginner DSLRs are way better than professional SLRs in films.

 2. Composition